 Capital Investment Projects and New Products/Markets

-When a company invests in an expansion project, they are typically moving into a new target market.
+When a company invests in an expansion project, it is typically moving into a new target market.

 New Target Market